Commercial Auto Insurance Cost: Ranges + Calculator

 Edited by Justin Marks · Updated May 2026 · Disclosures ↓

-Small-business operators pay an average of $245/month for Commercial Auto insurance (Insureon 2024).
+Small-business operators typically pay around $245/month for Commercial Auto insurance (industry-typical 2024).
 Annual premiums range from under $375 to over $16,000/year — one of the widest cost spreads of any commercial coverage.
-The single biggest cost lever isn't the vehicle itself, it's for-hire vs not-for-hire: Progressive Commercial 2024 data shows contractor (not-for-hire) vehicles average $272/month, while for-hire transport trucks average $954/month — 3.5× spread for identical coverage limits.
+The single biggest cost lever isn't the vehicle itself, it's for-hire vs not-for-hire: contractor (not-for-hire) vehicles typically average ~$272/month, while for-hire transport trucks average ~$954/month — 3.5× spread for identical coverage limits (industry-typical 2024).

 Killer cost concept: DOT vs non-DOT.
 Vehicles over 10,001 lbs GVWR operating across state lines fall under FMCSA federal requirements — including the mandatory MCS-90 endorsement.
 Most operators don't realize this trips a separate compliance + premium tier until they get audited.
 Below 10,001 lbs or intrastate-only = standard Commercial Auto market.